Denoising diffusion probabilistic models for probabilistic energy forecasting: Assessment framework

-Evaluating and comparing generative models remains a challenging task.
-There is yet to be a consensus or common set of guidelines regarding the ideal metrics for capturing model strengths or limitations.
-Indeed, good performance on one criterion does not imply good performance on other criteria.
-Thus, a good practice is to combine several complementary metrics to assess the generative models.
+Assessing and comparing generative models is a challenging task.
+There is yet to be a consensus or standard guidelines regarding which metrics are ideal for assessing the model's abilities and limitations.
+A model can achieve impressive results for a given metric, but it is not necessarily the case for other criteria.
+Thus, combining several complementary metrics to assess models is a good practice.

 This study uses five complementary quality metrics divided into two groups: (1) the \textit{univariate} metrics comprise the continuous ranked probability score (CRPS), the quantile score (QS), and the reliability diagram.
 They can only assess the quality of the scenarios to their marginals; (2) the \textit{multivariate} metrics are composed of the energy score (ES) and the variogram score (VS).
 They can directly assess multivariate scenarios.
-The mathematical definitions and details of the implementation of these metrics are presented in \cite{DUMAS2022117871}.
+The mathematical definitions and details of implementing these metrics are presented in \cite{DUMAS2022117871}.

-The CRPS is a univariate scoring rule \cite{gneiting2007strictly} that penalizes the lack of resolution of the predictive distributions and biased forecasts.
-It is negatively oriented, \textit{i.e.}, the lower, the better, and for deterministic forecasts, it turns out to be the mean absolute error (MAE).
-The CRPS is used to compare the skill of predictive marginals for each component of the random variable of interest.
-In our case, for the twenty-four time periods of the day.
+The CRPS generalizes the mean absolute error for deterministic forecasts to the case of probabilistic forecasts and is one of the most widely used accuracy metrics \cite{gneiting2007strictly}.
+It is negatively oriented, \textit{i.e.}, the lower, the better.
+The CRPS is used, in our case, to assess the skill of each marginal of the forecasts, \textit{i.e.}, the twenty-four time periods of the day, of the PV, wind power, and load scenarios.
+Unlike the quantile score, the CPRS does not concentrate on any specific point of the probability distribution but considers the distribution of the forecasts as a whole.
 The CRPS is computed over the marginals of $\mathbf{\hat{x}}$ by using the estimator of the energy form of the CRPS provided by \cite{zamo2018estimation} for a given day $d$ of the testing set.
 Then, it is averaged over the entire testing set and all marginals (24 periods of the day).